 Post-Graduate Training at WestVet

-With our pets becoming a more integral part of our families, owners want the very best medical treatment.
-This has led to significant advances in veterinary technology, as well as demands for more expertise and depth of knowledge in medical and surgical disciplines.
+With our pets becoming a more integral part of our families, owners want the very best medical treatment available.
+This has led to significant advances in veterinary technology, as well as demand for more expertise and depth of knowledge in medical and surgical disciplines.
 As a result, veterinary specialists are needed now more than ever.

 In 2007, WestVet accepted the challenge, responsibility, and honor of providing postgraduate education for our colleagues interested in specialization or becoming exceptional general practitioners.
 WestVet is the only veterinary hospital in the state of Idaho that offers postgraduate training, and is one of only four private specialty hospitals in the Northwest offering a rotating internship.
 We currently offer a one year rotating internship as well as one year specialty internship in surgery.
 Washington State University and Oregon State University offer similar programs.